HL7/fhir-for-fair/input/pagecontent/mimic.md

 ### FHIR implementation

-By using FHIR we want to improve the machine-readability/interoperability/FAIRness of the MIMIC-ED dataset.
+By using HL7 FHIR we want to improve the machine-readability/interoperability/FAIRness of the MIMIC-ED dataset.
 We took the following steps.

-  - Model the data and metadata conforming the FHIR data model (using the Patient, Encounter, Condition, MedicationStatement, MedicationDispense, Observation, and Procedure resources)
+  - Model the data and metadata conforming the HL7 FHIR data model (using the Patient, Encounter, Condition, MedicationStatement, MedicationDispense, Observation, and Procedure resources)

-  - Set up a FHIR facade server that can serve the (meta)data via the FHIR REST API
+  - Set up an HL7 FHIR facade server that can serve the (meta)data via the HL7 FHIR REST API

   - Enable SEARCH operations that allow queries such as “retrieve all ED